What to Do About Your Retirement Account During a Financial Emergency

 Some folks may be tempted to transfer their accounts into a cash fund or even to close out their account.
 This is not the recommended course of action for several reasons.
 1) The stock market goes up and down—always.
 But the general trajectory is up.
 It may take several months for the trend to turn and stocks to return to their previous high, but they will, in time.
 2) Cashing out a tax-deferred retirement account before the age of 59 ½ will incur penalties of 10% of the amount withdrawn, unless you qualify for one of the six hardship reasons which are listed on the www.irs.gov website.
 3) Any funds withdrawn will be counted as income for tax purposes, so cashing out will cost a lot.
 4) Also, cashing out or even transferring the funds to a money fund when the market is down will cause a loss since the money invested was used to purchase shares at a higher price.

 It is recommended that you have an emergency savings account equal to three to six months of your expenses.
-This is the time to use that account, if you have it, and to make a goal to start that account as soon as you can if you don’t have one.
+A financial emergency is the time to use that account, if you have it, and to set a goal to start that account as soon as you can if you don’t have one, that way, you won’t need to cash out retirement funds to meet your daily expenses.

 Continuing to invest in your retirement fund when the market is down can actually be to your benefit when the stock prices go back up because you’ve “bought low” and can later on take advantage of the growth.
 Being well diversified is always a good strategy, but even more so when there is a lot of market volatility.